daniel10012/progress-log/learned_concepts.md

 on github to put the project online : call file index.html then click on settings and go down

 use Xpath to get a specific element in requests-html (right click inspect right click copy xpath)

+# Friday4:
+html requests -> use Session() object to keep pesisting info after login in get request gets an html response object